We at RM Frobisher are often asked how we produce quality products at such low prices. The short answer is:

 The Cross Bars (0.5m) are laser cut from Aluminum Alloy sheets and folded before the Aluminum Alloy undergoes a hardening process to increase its strength.
 Using Aluminum sheets gives us more control over the thickness (and weight) and access to a greater range of alloy compositions, allowing us to produce stronger and lighter parts and equipment.

 Our frames are made from lightweight Aluminium alloy tube.
-By ordering long lengths and manufacturing in quantity using a fully automatic computer controlled tube manipulator and cutter the cost per frame is minimised while maintaining the quality.
+By ordering long lengths and manufacturing in quantity using a fully automatic computer controlled tube manipulator and cutter the cost per frame is minimised while maintaining quality.

-The TAR-3 probes have a shape designed by us and are manufactured from 8mm diameter stainless steel.
+The TAR-3 probes have a shape designed by us and are manufactured from 8mm (or 12mm) diameter stainless steel.
 The small diameter increases the insertion pressure making it easer to place the probes into the ground.
 The taper provides the required contact between the ground and the probe and the slight 'sharpening' at the end provides a sturdy end that is resistant to blunting and damage when the probes hit a hard surface.

-Making the probes from 8mm stainless steel allows us to use standard nuts and washers.
+Making the probes from 8mm (or 12mm) stainless steel allows us to use standard nuts and washers.
 All of the nuts, washers, set screws are made locally in 'A2' stainless steel.
 By avoiding the use of custom fittings to hold the probes in place we have reduced weight.
 The low weight of the TAR-3 Resistance Meter is appreciated by users at the end of the day – during a typical day the probes may be inserted over three thousand times.

 By designing our own power supply and dedicated battery charger we are able to use modern Lithium batteries.
 Our products are fitted with Lithium Ion or Lithium Polymer batteries with a capacity of between 5Wh to 50Wh.
 By closely matching the battery capacity to usage requirment we can maximise the running time and minimise the charging time and weight.